scrapinghub/scrapy-autoextract/README.rst

 Within the spider, consuming the AutoExtract result is as easy as::

     import scrapy
-    from autoextract_poet import AutoExtractArticleData
+    from autoextract_poet.pages import AutoExtractArticlePage

     class SampleSpider(scrapy.Spider):
         name = "sample"

-        def parse(self, response, article: AutoExtractArticleData):
+        def parse(self, response, article_page: AutoExtractArticlePage):
             # We're making two requests here:
             # - one through Scrapy to build the response argument
-            # - another through providers to build the article argument
+            # - the other through the providers to build the article_page argument
-            yield article.to_item()
+            yield article_page.to_item()

 Note that on the example above, we're going to perform two requests:

-* one goes through Scrapy (it might use Crawlera, Splash or no proxy at all, depending on your configuration)
+* one goes through Scrapy (it might use Smart Proxy, Splash or no proxy at all, depending on your configuration)
 * another goes through AutoExtract API using `zyte-autoextract`_

 If you don't need the additional request going through Scrapy,